ODataOrg/tutorials/get-the-count-of-matching-items.md

-Categories: Basic Requests
+**Categories**: Basic Requests

-If you want to know how many items meet a condition, you can use the $count path segment.
+**Description**: If you want to know how many items meet a condition, you can use the $count path segment.
 Note that the Content-Type header indicates that the content is text/plain.
 Although it doesn't work with system query options in the reference service, $count can typically be combined with $filter.

-Request
+**Request**

 ```
 GET http://services.odata.org/V4/TripPinService/People/$count